Updated: November 27, 2023 - 10 min read

 In the same way that a customer journey starts before the customer even touches the product, so too does the tracking and measurement.
 Tying together marketing and product metrics can be one of the most challenging things you’ll encounter in Product Management.
 There’s a reason that attribution models require a few data science degrees.
 But that doesn’t mean that you can’t track engagement throughout your funnel.

 Going back to the target audience: first think about the who.
 We think about the traits of a user, those immovable things that define who the user is.
 A Marketer will be thinking about the different types of messages that will go to different types of users.
 Someone who signs up for your product in Germany may respond to a different kind of message than a customer in Brazil.
-Or a customer who only uses your mobile app may need to be reached through different channels than one who visits you on desktop.
+Or a customer who only uses your mobile app may need to be reached through different channels than one who visits you on a desktop.
 From a Product perspective, traits are important for things like knowing whether to translate your product or what type of content to prioritize for different audiences.

 Working together to determine the traits that you want to track and setting up a system to tag those users automatically will make it easier to segment and understand how those different types of users are engaging with your product or service.